 AD Insurance can also be taken out to protect your buildings.
 This would cover you for situations such as a football being kicked through your living room window or accidentally putting your foot through the ceiling when you’re up in the attic.
 However, issues that are deemed to be caused by general wear and tear will not be covered.
 It has to be damage that can be confirmed as having happened in one insured incident.

 What is trace and access?

-Often overlooked as an important inclusion within a home insurance policy, trace and access can be basically described as the process of finding where a leak is coming from albeit water, gas or oil.
-Although it can sometimes be very obvious what the source of the damage is (for example if you can identify the pipe where water is leaking from), in other situations the only evidence that something is seriously wrong could be the smell of gas or wet walls and ceilings.
+Trace and access can be basically described as the process of finding where a leak is coming from albeit water, gas or oil.
+Sometimes it is very obvious what the source of the damage is (for example if you can identify the pipe where water is leaking from).
+In other situations, the only evidence that something is seriously wrong could be the smell of gas or wet walls and ceilings.